Stephen Fulton (boxer): Fulton vs. Roman

-It was revealed on March 6, 2022, that Fulton would make his first title defense as a unified champion against Daniel Roman, who was at the time the WBC mandatory super bantamweight title challenger, as well as the #1 ranked WBO super bantamweight contender.
+It was revealed on March 6, 2022, that Fulton would make his first title defense as a unified champion against former unified champion Daniel Roman, who was at the time the WBC mandatory super bantamweight title challenger, as well as the No. 1 ranked WBO super bantamweight contender.
 Fulton's first title defense as a unified champion headlined a Showtime broadcast card, which took place on 4 June 2022, at the Minneapolis Armory in Minneapolis, Minnesota.
-Fulton justified his role as the -550 betting favorite, as he won the fight by a wide unanimous decision in front of a sold out crowd of 4,695.
+Fulton justified his role as the -550 betting favorite, as he won the fight by a wide unanimous decision in front of a sold-out crowd of 4,695.
 Judges Mike Fitzgerald and Patrick Morley scored the fight 120–108 for Fulton, while judge Nathan Palmer awarded Fulton a 119–109 scorecard.
 He out-landed Roman 218 to 113 in total punches (with a 36% accuracy rate) and 112 to 68 in power punches (with a 46% accuracy rate).
 Fulton called out the WBA (Super) and IBF super bantamweight champion Murodjon Akhmadaliev in his post-fight interview, stating: "You already know what’s next.
 I want [Murodjon Akhmadaliev].
 I got to finish this up".

 Fulton vs. Inoue

 On November 9, 2022, the WBC formally approved Fulton's petition to face Brandon Figueroa for the interim WBC featherweight championship.
 As the reigning featherweight champion Rey Vargas moved up in weight to contest the vacant super featherweight title, the interim title fight would have been promoted to undisputed, had Vargas stayed at a higher weight class.
 Fulton and Figueroa faced each other a year prior in a unified title bout, with Fulton winning by majority decision.
 The fight was expected to take place on February 25, 2023, at the Minneapolis Armory in Central, Minneapolis.
 On January 16, ESPN reported that Figueroa would instead face Mark Magsayo, as Fulton had entered into negotiations with the former three-division world champion Naoya Inoue.
-The fight is scheduled to take place at the Yokohama Arena in Yokohama, Japan on May 7, 2023, and will be Fulton's first fight outside of the United States.
+The fight was expected to take place at the Yokohama Arena in Yokohama, Japan on May 7, 2023, and was Fulton's first fight outside of the United States.
+The fight was postponed on March 21, as Inoue suffered a fist injury during training camp.
+The bout was rescheduled for July 25, 2023, at the Ariake Arena in Tokyo, Japan.
+Fulton lost the fight by an eighth-round technical knockout.

+Move to featherweight

+Fulton vs. Castro

+Fulton was scheduled to face Carlos Castro in a 10-round featherweight bout at T-Mobile Arena in Las Vegas on September 14, 2024.
+He won the fight by split decision.

+WBC featherweight champion

+Fulton vs. Figueroa II

+On October 10, 2024 it was announced that Fulton would face the current WBC featherweight champion Brandon Figueroa at Toyota Center in Houston, TX on December 14, 2024.
+In November 2024 it was reported that the bout was scheduled to take place at T-Mobile Arena in Las Vegas on February 1, 2025.
+Fulton won the fight by unanimous decision.